yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 setting them to change their appearance.
 </aside>

-In order to create both the CSSOM and the render tree, the browser needs to download all the external CSS resources and evaluate them.
-Then it processes those downloaded rules, along with any inline style tags and style attributes in order to calculate which styles (if any) are applied to each node in the DOM tree.
+To create both the CSSOM and the render tree, the browser needs to download all the external CSS resources and evaluate them.
+Then it processes those downloaded rules, along with any inline style tags and style attributes to calculate which styles (if any) are applied to each node in the DOM tree.

-This is also where blocking scripts come in.
-Blocking scripts (as their can suggest) block the HTML parsing as soon as they are discovered and HTML parsing does not continue until they finish being downloaded, parsed and executed.
-One more detail about them is that, at least in many cases, they cannot start executing until all CSS that preceded them finished being downloaded and processed.
+This is where blocking scripts come in.
+Blocking scripts (as their name suggests) block HTML parsing as soon as they are encountered, and HTML parsing does not continue until they finish being downloaded, parsed and executed.
+Furthermore, in many cases at least, they cannot start executing until all CSS that preceded them has been downloaded and processed.

-The reason for that is that those scripts can access the bits of the DOM that are already generated and query their CSSOM.
+The reason is that those scripts can access the bits of the DOM that are already generated and query their CSSOM.
 If they do that, the CSSOM state must be stable and complete.
-Hence browsers must make sure that this is the case, and they do that by downloading and processing all CSS before any CSSOM reads.
-The result of that can be a lot of delay to the JS execution, which in turn delays the DOM creation.
+Hence browsers must make sure this is the case, and they do that by downloading and processing all CSS before any CSSOM reads.
+The result can be a lot of delay to JavaScript execution, which in turn delays DOM creation.
 Sadness.

-To top all that, the above is applicable to both external blocking scripts as well as inline ones.
-So inline scripts can and will block your HTML processing if they are preceded by external stylesheets.
+To top all that, this is applicable to external blocking scripts as well as inline ones.
+Inline scripts can and will block your HTML processing if they are preceded by external stylesheets.

-Now, once the browser have built a sufficiently large DOM tree and calculated the styles for each DOM node, it can walk over the DOM and create the render tree, by creating an equivalent tree for each node that actually partake in the page's rendering and is displayed on screen.
+Now, once the browser has built a sufficiently large DOM tree and calculated the styles for each DOM node, it can walk over the DOM and create the render tree, by creating an equivalent tree for each node that actually partakes in the page's rendering and is displayed on screen.

 After that, the browser can proceed to laying out the different elements